 Gifts to the Foundation may come as bequests (money, stock, real estate—usually specified in a will), life insurance, planned giving programs or as memorials.
 All gifts accepted by the Foundation are tax-deductible within the regulations established by the Internal Revenue Service.

-To make a donation to Southern State’s Foundation please forward all correspondence to:
+To make a donation to Southern State's Foundation, please see options below.

 - Southern State Community College Foundation